Arkansas Hunting Law: A Comprehensive Guide

 • Derived from illegal hunting activities

-• Used to facilitate violations, even indirectly.
+• Used to facilitate violations, even indirectly

-• Connected to violations through any reasonable link.
+• Connected to violations through any reasonable link

 The connection between property and violations does not have to be direct.
 For example, a truck used to drive to a hunting area where a violation occurred could be subject to forfeiture, even if the truck itself was not directly involved in the violation.

-After game wardens arrested a hunter for waterfowl violations, my dad and other hunters were talking about the incident and how the guy's boat, trailer, and truck were seized.
+My understanding of asset forfeiture’s devastating impact began early.
+At age six, watching events unfold at a Mississippi boat ramp, I witnessed how quickly hunters can lose everything they have worked for: after game wardens arrested a hunter for waterfowl violations, my dad and other hunters were talking about the incident and how the guy’s boat, trailer, and truck were seized.
 As a kid, it made sense.
 As an attorney, I am aware of too many prosecutions, arrests, and investigations that appeared to be, or absolutely were, financially motivated, with no proof of criminal activity.
+This childhood lesson shaped my approach to defending clients against forfeiture actions — the stakes are often higher than people realize, and the process favors the government.

 The Forfeiture Process